Verify SSH Connection to Firewall

 - Verify matching fingerprints.

-- Verify that the fingerprint that the SSH client (PuTTY) presented matches one of the fingerprints you noted from logging in to the console port in the first step.
+- Check to see if the fingerprint that the SSH client (PuTTY) presented matches one of the fingerprints you noted from login to the console port in Step 1.

 Recommended For You